(You will find legal requirements at the bottom of the article)

 Italian homes are generally built with the sturdiest of materials, such as stone and brick.
 White stucco plaster is popular for interior walls that are often painted in pastel colors.
 Entrance halls, corridors, and living rooms are often paved with marble.

 Beautiful ceramic tiles, as only Italy provides, often adorn bathrooms and kitchens.
 Retirement in Italy may rekindle the romance in any relationship.
 No matter which area of Italy retirees decide to settle and retire, Italy's countryside offers something more than just a place to retire.

 The pristine beauty of crystal blue lakes offer a serenity and peace like an oasis in the desert.
 The regal splendor of snow-capped mountains presents an awe-inspiring visage that transcends the ordinary.
-A blanket of olive groves, date palms, and lemon and banana trees covering Italian hillsides suggest a peaceful repose.
+A blanket of olive groves, date palms, and lemon trees covering Italian hillsides suggest a peaceful repose.
 The aromatic scents of azaleas, camellias, rhododendrons, and colorful wildflowers invigorate the soul to new heights.

 Italy captivates Italians and non-Italians alike with its exquisite beauty.
 The liveliness of the country permeates every aspect of life.
 Every Italian home is unique in character and architecture, just as every individual is unique in character and personality.
 Selecting a retirement home is an important occasion and it calls for a bit of research on the part of the individual making the decision.